+Whether a simple valuation for sale or a complex inventory, we can provide you with the information you need to make informed decisions.
 We can also provide verbal appraisals when circumstances warrant a more informal, lower cost approach.

+In the case of an estate, a fair market value appraisal is used for the function of determining estate administration taxes and to assist in the division of property.
 According to the Canada Revenue Agency the generally accepted meaning for Fair Market Value is “the highest price, expressed in terms of money, that the property would bring in an open and unrestricted market between a willing buyer and a willing seller who are both knowledgeable, informed and prudent, and who are acting independently of each other”.

 Whether you require an appraisal for insurance coverage, to file a loss claim, or because you are shipping or moving items and it is required by your mover, our insurance appraisals will minimize any risk of you not receiving the full value for your property, yet ensure you aren’t overpaying for coverage.